quantumlib/Cirq/docs/google/calibration.md

 Calibration metrics will also soon be available from the [Google Cloud Platform Console](https://console.cloud.google.com).

-## Average, Pauli and Purity Error
+## Average, Pauli and Incoherent Error

-Several metrics below define average error, pauli error and purity error.
+Several metrics below define average error, pauli error and incoherent error.
+This section explains the difference between each of those metrics.

 The average error is equal to one minus fidelity averaged over all possible input states.